SooryaGeorge7/Dublin-Eats/TESTING.md

 ## **Unresolved Bugs/Issues**

-Search query doesn’t have to make sense to return a result.
+* Search query doesn’t have to make sense to return a result.
 If user types in “uherge” this will return some restaurants regardless of there is result for that exact query.
 This is due to the fact that restaurants names could have vary in terms of  languages.
+* When user visits another user's profile and clicks on see review- it redirects user to all reviews page of the particular restaurant.
+If user presses the go back button, they are redirected to restaurants page instead of the user's profile page.
+I could not resolve this issue as i found out this problem the day before submission.